H-jamesR2/Resume-Source-Control/README.md

 # Test Scenarios
 ## Login + Signup
-- Password needs to include a , uppercase character, lowercase character, number, symbol, and 8 characters total.
+- Password needs to include an uppercase character, lowercase character, number, symbol, and 8 characters total.
 - With new account you might load resumes from a different account, simply refresh page and it should show a blank Resume Main Page
 - Policy for authentication is short so you need to relogin periodically
 ## Top Right Account